google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Have you seen those reflections cards with beautiful water reflections and wondered how they are made?
 They are easier to make than you might think!

-Invitation: Please do make a card and show me how YOU use this technique by adding it to the bottom of this page.
-You can scroll down to discover the secret to making them.
+Invitation: If you are trying this technique for the first time OR you already know how to make reflections with your cardmaking supplies, please do make a card and show me how YOU use this technique by adding it to the bottom of this page.

 You will need: